Vegan Pecan Upside Down Cake

 Place a large serving plate on top of the pan then, using a clean kitchen towel (your pan will be hot), quickly flip the whole thing upside down.
 You should hear a ‘thud’ from the cake dropping down on the plate.

 This is a sticky cake, so some of the topping may stay on your parchment paper – don’t worry, this is normal!
-While the cake is still warm, use a spatula or spoon to place the pecans back on the cake.
-This is a rustic cake and the scraggly topping is part of its charm.
+While the cake is still warm, use a spatula or spoon to place the caramelized pecans back on the cake.
+The rustic and scraggly topping is part of this cake’s charm.

 Customizing this Recipe